TortueSagace/universal_evasion_attacks/README.md

 ## License

 This code is distributed under the MIT license.
-Feel free to use it for your own research, but please cite the thesis "Heuristic-based Evasion Attacks on State-of-the-art Near-perfect Machine Learning Classifiers" by Alexandre Le Mercier (will be published later in 2025) if you use it in a publication.
+Feel free to use it for your own research, but please cite the thesis "Metaheuristic-based Evasion Attacks on State-of-the-art Near-perfect Machine Learning Classifiers" by Alexandre Le Mercier (will be published later in 2025) if you use it in a publication.

 Happy coding!